adbar/simplemma/README.md

 those accuracies are ≈0.82 and ≈0.85.
-Finnish, Estonian and Hungarian gold lemmas mark compound boundaries (`yli#opisto`, `sisse_tulek`, `el+mond`); the markers, which no plain-text lemma can contain, are stripped from gold before comparison.
+Finnish, Estonian and Hungarian gold lemmas mark compound boundaries (`yli#opisto`, `sisse_tulek`, `el+mond`); the markers, which no plain-text lemma can contain, are stripped from gold before comparison, except where the marker also appears in the surface form (`#luonto`, `MAX_FILE_SIZE`) and so belongs to the token itself.
 See the `training/` folder for more.

 The benchmark only incidentally captures what this library is most useful for, the lemmatization of less frequent words.
 In some languages a fixed